Skeletons found in the ruins of Pompeii reveal the deaths caused by the earthquake - ExBulletin

 Skeletons found in the ruins of Pompeii reveal the deaths caused by the earthquake

-Experts said today, Tuesday, that the discovery of two skeletons buried under a collapsed wall at the archaeological site of Pompeii indicates deaths from strong earthquakes that accompanied the devastating eruption of Mount Vesuvius in the first century, in addition to victims of volcanic ash and gas. .
+Archaeologists have discovered two more skeletons buried under a collapsed wall at the archaeological site of Pompeii, experts said Tuesday.
+They believe the new finds are the remains of male victims likely killed in the powerful earthquakes that accompanied the devastating volcanic eruption of Mount Vesuvius, which buried the Italian city in ashes in the first century.

-The two skeletons believed to be of men at least 55 years old were found in the Casti Amanti, or House of Chaste Lovers, under a wall that collapsed before the area was covered in volcanic material.
+The two skeletons, believed to be men at least 55 years old, were found in the Casti Amanti, or House of Chaste Lovers – where the colorful frescoes and skeletons of mules who worked millstones for grain in the past were discovered – under the wall collapsed before Covering the area with volcanic material.
 The area was likely to be undergoing reconstruction work at the time of the eruption in AD 79, after the earthquake a few days earlier.

+The Pompeii Archaeological Park said in a statement that the newly discovered victims “most likely died due to multiple injuries caused by the collapse of part of the building.”

+The skeletons were found lying on their side with their legs twisted, and one of them was wearing a ring on his left hand.
+The photo, made available on Tuesday, May 16, 2023, by the Pompeii Archaeological Park Press Office, shows one of the skeletons that archaeologists believe are the remains of men who died when a wall collapsed during the earthquakes that accompanied the eruption of Mount Vesuvius in AD 79.

 “In recent years, we have realized that violent and powerful seismic events were occurring at the time of the eruption,” said Gabriel Zuchtriegl, director of the Pompeii Archaeological Park.